Three meetings on the spin...too much to catch up on really but some pretty mediocre and bookie-friendly racing all round.

 Bubbles Of Gold was turned out again a fortnight after going too slowly at Market Rasen and deservedly got off the mark, making the most of his undoubted stamina.
 The drifting favourite Sojourn is a very nice sort but his finishing effort was tame and the market seemed to know.
 I liked the way he won his bumper and he's surely better than this.
 Money came for Cool Destination, another to catch the eye beforehand being a well-made sort, and unfortunately his mark will be affected by this solid effort.

 Elusive Belle was a well-backed favourite and won decisively albeit without having to match her earlier efforts, with market rival Newtown Boy again pulling hard and finding little when let down.
 He's a big, fine chasing type and maybe fences will make a man of him...he's bred to stay well and if they give him his head he could make a fair chaser.
 The race was notable for the run in third of Notre Pari, a good looking son of Jeremy that looked to be carrying condition and drifted beforehand.
 Unfortunately for A Coleman the 130+rated market leaders were not moving away from the field turning in, with the Irishman still having a tight hold of the horse's head.
 Shaken up only after the last, beaten less than five lengths, this does nothing for the integrity of racing.
 There is a sense of 'collusion' between certain owners, trainers and the authorities, which of course isn't the case if only it could be proven either way.
-With stewards not even bothering to interview the jockey or trainer (on record at least), we are none the wiser as to what the fuck they are actually doing.
+With stewards not even bothering to interview the jockey or trainer (on record at least), we are none the wiser as to what on earth they are actually doing.
 Sammy Bill is a chaser that needs soft ground.

 Djin Conti has grown up a good deal this season having seen him on several occasions and that is borne out by his performances on the track, rallying well here to beat one ahead of her mark in Tick Tock Boom.
 The runner-up appeared to lug right throughout the last mile and clearly wants to go that way, but otherwise her jumping was impressive on her first start over regulation fences.
 Both of these should go on from this.
 Sadly we lost big Cuddles McGraw, who may have had a say after trading low mid-race.
 Minerfortyniner looks a modest sort.